pachyderm/pachyderm/doc/advanced/incrementality.rst

 then there are only three top-level objects, ``/foo``, ``/bar``, and ``/baz``. ``/baz/a`` and ``/baz/b`` will always be seen by the same container but there are no guarantees about where ``foo`` or ``bar`` are processed relative to ``baz``.

-3. ``repo``: the entire repo.
+3. ``REPO``: the entire repo.
 In this case, the input won't be partitioned at all and all data in the repo will be available.

 Incrementality